 The Muslim population in Malaysia is more than 50%.
 This, along with the fact that Islam is the official religion mean there is always big demand for Malaysian Islamic forex trading accounts.

 Since swap or overnight broker fees are considered Haram when it comes to Sharia law, you should be looking to open an Islamic account that will not feature any of these fees in order to be fully compliant.

 If you are unsure or interested to learn more about this topic, you can read our best Islamic forex brokers guide for more information.

 3. Choose the Broker before choosing the Bonus

 One of the biggest final things to be sure of is that, since forex broker bonuses are legal in Malaysia, you do not get blinded by that fact.

 This means choosing a broker that best suits your trading needs above considering what types of bonus they offer.

-Being tempted by a big bonus offer can leave you dissatisfied in other areas when it comes it future trading and so.
-You should really not base your broker decision on that.
+Being tempted by a big bonus offer can leave you dissatisfied in other areas when it comes to future trading and so you should really not base your broker decision on that.
 Also, always make sure you read the terms and conditions first.